ros2/design/articles/101_build_tool.md

 [catkin_tools](https://catkin-tools.readthedocs.io/) is provided by a standalone Python package used to build ROS 1 packages.
 It was developed after `catkin_make` / `catkin_make_isolated` to build packages in parallel as well as provide significant usability improvements.
-The tool supports building CMake packages and builds them in isolation as well as support parallelizing the process across packages.
+The tool supports building CMake packages and builds them in isolation as well as supports parallelizing the process across packages.

 ### Naming

 The existing build tools are all named by the build system they are supporting.
 In general it should be possible for a build tool to support multiple different build systems.
-Therefore a name for a build tool being derive from a single build system might mislead the users that the tool only works for that specific build system.
+Therefore a name for a build tool being derived from a single build system might mislead the users that the tool only works for that specific build system.
 To avoid confusion of the user it would be beneficial if the build tool would have a different name to avoid implying an undesired correlation.

-## Rational
+## Rationale

 Currently each of the existing tools performs similar tasks and duplicates a significant amount of the logic.
 Certain features are only available in some of the tools while other tools lack those.

-The reason to work on a single universal build tool comes down to reduce the effort necessary for development and maintenance.
+The reason to work on a single universal build tool comes down to reducing the effort necessary for development and maintenance.
 Additionally this makes new features developed for one ROS version / build system available to the other supported ROS versions / build systems.

 ## Requirements